Claude Opus 4.5Batch 1

 "Wordplay is part of the way one manipulates one's thinking... wordplay is just alternative interpretations of the same thing... taking... looking at the thing on the surface and see that there's more than one way of looking at it."

 His metaphors are diagnostic: "In science as in life, it is important to distinguish between chastity and impotence.
 The outcome is the same, the reasons are fundamentally different."
-This is the mutation vs. adaptation debate crystallized in a sentence.
+This is the vs. adaptation debate crystallized in a sentence.

 The science fiction inversion stories he loved (To Serve Man as a cookbook) trained the mental habit of asking "what if the obvious interpretation is wrong?"

-Synthesis: The Brenner Method
+Synthesis: The

 Putting this together, Brenner's approach can be characterized as: